Cooking in Colorado Requires Knowledge of High Altitude Rules.

 100 Real Estate Tips in 100 Days (Day 27)

 Newcomers to Colorado may find the best thing to make when it is time to eat are reservations!
 This advice might be very practical when first experiencing a dinner of very tough spaghetti or potatoes that won't mash!

-Of course eating out day after day gets to be a drag both on the budget and the waistline.
-Learning to cook at high altitude is simple once one knows the basics and can adjust accordingly.
+Of course, eating out day after day gets to be a drag both on the budget and the waistline.
+Learning to cook at high altitudes is simple once one knows the basics and can adjust accordingly.

 |Altitude||Water Boiling Point|